 Obtaining J-1 Visa Status

-First, verify that your name, date of birth, city/country of birth and citizenship as listed on your DS-2019 form match what is written in your passport.
+Verify that your name, date of birth, city/country of birth and citizenship as listed on your DS-2019 form match what is written in your passport.
 Contact International Student and Scholar Services if changes are needed on your DS-2019.

-SEVIS Fee Requirement
+2. Pay the SEVIS Fee

-Incoming exchange visitors must pay the SEVIS fee.
+Before the J-1 visa is issued, you must pay the SEVIS fee.
 This US government required fee is for support of the Student and Exchange Visitor Information System (SEVIS) that maintains data about international students during their stay in the United States.

 The fee can be paid by mail, online or through Western Union Quick Pay.